Johor–Singapore Causeway: Causeway replacement proposals

 The proposals on replacing the old causeway with a new bridge has resulted in a political rift between the two countries since the early 2000s.
 The Malaysian government envisioned that disagreement by Singapore to participate in the project would result in a crooked bridge above Malaysian waters with half the causeway remaining on the Singapore side.
 However, Singapore has hinted that it might agree to a bridge if its air force is allowed to use part of Johor's airspace.
 Malaysia refused the offer and negotiation is said to be still ongoing.

 In January 2006, Malaysia unilaterally announced that it is going ahead to build the new bridge on the Malaysian side, now referred to as scenic bridge.
 The construction of the new scenic bridge on Malaysian side officially began on 10 March 2006, when the piling works of this bridge was completed, but on 12 April 2006, construction was halted and scrapped by Mahathir's successor, Abdullah Ahmad Badawi, with growing complications in both negotiation (the conditions set by Singapore were strongly opposed by the people of Malaysia on grounds of national sovereignty) and legal matters with Singapore.
-Malaysian government had to paid RM 257.4 million in compensation to the parties involved for this abortive attempt.
+Malaysian government had to pay RM 257.4 million in compensation to the parties involved for this abortive attempt.

 In 2006, Badawi has said that "in [the] future, there won't be just one or two bridges between Malaysia and Singapore."
 That same year however, the Sultan of Johor called for the demolition of the link, reasoning that the Causeway is undermining the state economy as it is causing a brain drain.